Security Camera Networks That Survive −40 °C: Designing PoE and POE-Jack® for Canadian Winters

 How does this design compare on cost vs individual injectors per camera?

-Upfront, the line items look different: you’re buying PoE switches, APOEJK2-WH plates and occasionally PoE over coax extenders instead of a pile of injectors and power bars.
+Upfront, you’re buying PoE switches, APOEJK2-WH plates and occasionally PoE over coax extenders instead of a pile of injectors and power bars.
 But once you factor in fewer AC circuits, fewer site visits to hunt down failed wall warts, and the ability to monitor everything from a central PoE plant, most integrators find that a POE-Jack® zone design is both easier to defend on paper and cheaper to own over the life of the cameras.